 Brown Rice*, Oil Blend (Sunflower Oil*, Safflower Oil* And/or Red Palm Olein*^), Sprouted Brown Rice*, Leafy Greens Blend (Kale*, Spinach Powder*, Water), White Rice*, Black Sesame Seeds*, White Sesame Seeds*, Red Quinoa Seeds*, Millet Flour*, Quinoa Flour*, Amaranth Flour*, Sea Salt.

 ^Rainforest Alliance Certified™

-Our gluten-free Veggie Chips are as crave-worthy as your favorite tortilla chips, but way more nutritious—each bag has a 1 1/2 cups of organic leafy greens (what?!).
+Our gluten-free chips are as crave-worthy as your favorite tortilla chips, but way more nutritious—each bag has 1 1/2 cups of organic leafy greens (what?!).
 And the satisfying crunch comes from ancient grains like sprouted brown rice and quinoa, not corn.